encore428/BECapstone/README.md

 	    For each Todo in the array, include all of its children Items.
 If no Todo is found, return with status code 404.</li>
     <li>[PUT]/todos/{tid}: Update the title of Todo{tid}.</li>
     <li>[DELETE]/todos/{tid}: Delete Todo{tid}.
 Soft-delete should be practiced.
-	<li>In all the above endpoints, observe **access control** as follows:
+	<li>In all the above endpoints, observe <b>access control</b> as follows:
 	    <ul>
 		<li>If a non-zero {tid} is provided in the endpoint, and no Todo record exists with that {tid}, return with status code 404.</li>
 		<li>Soft-deleted records are considered non-existent.</li>
         <li>If a non-zero {tid} is provided in the endpoint, and a Todo record is found, yet the current authenticated user has no
 		    necessary access to the Todo, do not perform any processing, but return with status code 403 with an error message.</li>
-        <li>Necessary access means: Owner as well as users given write access to the Todo can GET/PUT/DELETE the Todo.
+        <li><b>Necessary access</b> means: Owner as well as users given write access to the Todo can GET/PUT/DELETE the Todo.
 Users given
             read access to the Todo can GET the Todo.</li>
         <li>If a non-zero {tid} is provided in the endpoint, and a Todo record is found, and the current authenticated user has the
 		    necessary access to the Todo, perform the required processing, and return with status code 200 with the Todo record.